 This is where you’ll find all the advanced settings for your Mac’s networked devices.

-From here, you’re going to see a lot of options and preference panes you don’t need to worry about.
-This is the menu you’d use to manually add networks, look into your TCP/IP settings, your network hardware settings, and your Mac’s unique Wi-Fi Address.
+After you have clicked the Advanced button, you’re going to see a lot of options and preference panes you don’t need to worry about.
+This is the menu you would use to manually add networks, look into your TCP/IP settings, your network hardware settings, and your Mac’s unique Wi-Fi Address.
 You can also drag the networks into the order you’d prefer to use, in case you routinely switch between one or more Wi-Fi networks during your day.
 To do that, just click and drag networks up and down the list, in order of your preferred priority.

-The final step is the easiest one: just click the network you want to forget, then click the Minus icon at the bottom of the list.
-And that’s it, you’re done, your network is forgotten.
+The final step is the easiest one: Just click the network you want to forget, then click the minus icon (-) at the bottom of the list.
+That’s it, you’re done, and now the selected network is forgotten.